Is a photo session right for me?

 • How quickly will I get to see the images?

-I'll upload all of the photos to an online gallery within 48 hours of your shoot.
-From there, you’ll mark your favorite images within the gallery and then schedule a finishing consultation back at the studio (Zoom sessions are also available if you’re not able to come in person).
+I try my best to prep and upload all of the photos to an online gallery within 5 days of each photoshoot.
+From there, you’ll mark your favorite images within the gallery and then schedule a finishing consultation back at the studio.
+(Zoom sessions are also available if you’re not able to come in person).
 During that session, we’ll discuss how you want to display your artwork and what products are available.

 • Can I keep all of the unedited photos from the session?